rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 2
 `

-We successfully enhanced build in type with new functionality (not super useful in this example).
+We successfully enhanced built-in type with new functionality (not super useful in this example).